 For example, if you plan on opening a restaurant, you will need a food service license from the Department of Health.

-For more information, you can search through the different state-issued business licenses by going to the license section of the Montana government website.
+For more information, you can search through the different state-issued business licenses by going to Montana's Department of Revenue website.

 8. Get insurance.